Immersed Boundary Double Layer Method: An introduction of methodology on the Helmholtz equation: Background methods

 \subsection{Immersed Boundary constraint method}

-One approach for solving Equation \eqref{pde} is the Immersed Boundary constraint method.
-In this method, the original PDE domain $\Omega$ is embedded into a larger computational domain, $\C$.
+One approach for solving Equation \eqref{pde} is the Immersed Boundary constraint method \chI{\cite{Taira, GriffithDonev}}.
+In this method, the original PDE domain $\Omega$ is embedded into a larger computational domain $\C$.
 The method then utilizes a Lagrangian coordinate system located on the immersed boundary, as well as an Eulerian coordinate system, in the form of a regular grid.
 Figure \ref{IB domains} illustrates these coordinate systems with two possible PDE domains.

-In the original IB framework, the density of the force exerted by the structure on the fluid is represented by $F$, and it is supported on the boundary, $\Gamma$. $F$ is mapped to the Eulerian grid through a convolution with a delta function.
+In the original IB framework, the density of the force exerted by the structure on the fluid is represented by $F$, and it is supported on the boundary $\Gamma$. $F$ is mapped to the Eulerian grid through a convolution with a delta function.
 The resulting Eulerian force density is incorporated into the PDE, which is then solved in $\C$.
 With the elimination of the physical boundary, the PDE solve can be done efficiently on a regular grid.
 The resulting solution $u$ can then be mapped back to the boundary through another convolution with a delta function, and this gives the boundary values.

 In the case of prescribed boundary values, as in Equation \eqref{pde}, the force density, $F$, is a Lagrange multiplier, used to enforce the boundary condition.
-We will use $s$ and $\x$ as our Lagrangian and Eulerian coordinates, respectively.
-Additionaly, $\X(s)$ will be used as a parametrization of the boundary, $\Gamma$.
-We then get the following equations for the continuous IB formulation of Equation \eqref{pde}, where our unknowns are $F$ and $u$.
+We will use $s$ and $\x$ as our Lagrangian and Eulerian coordinates, respectively. \ch{Additionally}, $\X(s)$ will be used as a parametrization of the boundary $\Gamma$.
+We then get the following equations for the continuous IB formulation of Equation \eqref{pde}.